ibm-cloud-docs/openwhisk/about.md

 ### 3. Authentication and Authorization: CouchDB
 {: #about_auth}

-Now the Controller verifies who you are (*Authentication*) and whether you have the required privileges to do what you want to do with that entity (*Authorization*).
+Now the controller verifies who you are (*Authentication*) and whether you have the required privileges to do what you want to do with that entity (*Authorization*).
 The credentials that are included in the request are verified against the so-called **subjects** database in a **CouchDB** instance.

-In this case, the controller checks to see that you exist in the Functions database and determines if you have the necessary privilege to invoke the action `myAction`, which is assumed to be an action in a namespace that you own.
+In this case, the controller verifies that you exist in the Functions database and determines whether you have the necessary privilege to invoke the action `myAction`, which is assumed to be an action in a namespace that you own.
 Thus, you have the authorization to invoke the action.

 As everything is sound, the gate opens for the next stage of processing.

 ### 4. Getting the action: CouchDB… again
 {: #about_couchdb}

-After determining that you are authenticated and authorized to invoke the action, the Controller loads the action (in this case `myAction`) from the **whisks** database in CouchDB.
+After the controller determines that you are authenticated and authorized to invoke the action, it loads the action (in this case `myAction`) from the **whisks** database in CouchDB.

 The record of the action contains mainly the code to run and any default parameters that you want to pass to your action, merged with the parameters that you included in the actual invoke request.
 The record also contains the resource restrictions that are imposed on it in execution, such as the amount of memory that the action is allowed to consume.